Factory Shop and online ordering temporarily closed whilst we settle into our new bakery. Thank you for understanding.

 When it comes to our products, our packaging policy is As little as possible, as much as necessary.

 Our first responsibility is to provide you with a safe product that retains its freshness - this is our priority when it comes to packaging design.
 If the packaging doesn’t do its job then the food is wasted and has a far bigger carbon footprint.

 We are committed to continue to look for the most sustainable packaging.
 We’re working on having all of our film bio based and biodegradable and all plastics to be able to be recycled through soft plastics recycling.

 We’re updating our consumer packaging to ensure we’re making it really clear how to recycle each component.

 What can I do?

 As we explained, the most important part is to reduce your food waste.
-So Use Your Loaf and ensure any uneaten product is placed into a resalable container.
+So use your loaf and ensure any uneaten product is placed into a resealable container.